luisdvalle/ElectrodomesticosSolution/README.md

 Rest service built in .Net Core 2.0 that returns JSON formatted data from a Mongo collection of Products

 ## Capabilities:
-i.
-Connects to the mongo collection to retrieve results. ii.
-Can filter the product set based on price, min / max iii.
-Can filter the product set based on the fantastic attribute iv.
-Can filter the product set based on the rating attribute min / max
+* Connects to the mongo collection to retrieve results.
+* Can filter the product set based on price, min / max
+* Can filter the product set based on the fantastic attribute
+* Can filter the product set based on the rating attribute min / max

 ## Structure of this solution